 In November the Senator was taken to Walter Reed after a fall in his apartment and was treated for a minor cut to the back of his head.

 Inouye, who served in World War II and won is a Medal of Honor winner, was first elected to the Senate in 1963.
-He’ll mark 50 years in the body Jan.
+He'll start his 50th year in the body Jan.
 3.